StableBet

 For Visitors to Newbury

 Standing at Newbury on Lockinge day, watching the best milers of the current generation compete for the Group 1 that Frankel made famous, it is worth knowing what you are watching.
 The race carries the weight of its 2012 renewal.
-The track — wide, galloping, demanding of real quality — is the same track that allowed the highest-rated horse in Timeform history to produce two of his fourteen perfect performances.
+The track, wide and galloping and demanding of real quality, is the same track that allowed the highest-rated horse in Timeform history to produce two of his fourteen perfect performances.

 That is the context in which Newbury's flat racing should be understood.